raravi/amithraravi2.com/_pages/04-about.md

 ### Freelancing

 I've been freelancing since the beginning of 2017.
 My main focus areas are website design, editorial services and content writing services.
-I'm actively involved in learning new technologies like Angular.js, node.js and Ruby on Rails in my free time.
+I'm actively involved in learning new technologies like Node.js, AngularJS, Static Site Generators (Jekyll, Gatsby), ReactJS, React Native in my free time.
 And since I love to read a good story, I do read a lot of novels.
 I go through at least 100 books in a year.
 Hence, my passion for the <u>written word</u>!

 {% include about-grid.html %}